erikberglund/macOSSwift/macOSSwift_User.md

 ## Login Time

-This function will return the last Date and time the passed usernamed logged in.
+This function will return the last date and time the passed usernamed logged in.
 We're using the wtmp-database, so the data will rotate after some time.

 ```swift